Meyer Lemon Curd Tart is a perfect dessert for Easter. Somehow, my Easter desserts always seem to feature lemons.

 About this Tart Crust

-The crust for this dessert is made with almond flour, olive oil, and honey, so this lemon tart is gluten-free.
+I made the crust for this Meyer lemon curd tart with almond flour, olive oil, and honey, so this lemon tart is gluten-free.
 It’s also very simple to make and awesomely delicious.
 Almond flour is simply finely ground almonds and you can find it at most grocery stores.

 About the Meyer Lemon Curd Filling